You might be surprised to learn that our family doesn’t cook with vegetable oils of any kind.

 Vegetable Oil Alternative

 Good question.
-Let’s compare how vegetable oil is made to how my favorite coconut oil is made–Gold Label Virgin Coconut Oil from Tropical Traditions.
+Let’s compare how vegetable oil is made to how my favorite coconut oil is made–Gold Label Virgin Coconut Oil from Healthy Traditions.
 Then you can decide which you’d rather eat!

 Organic coconuts are used fresh (within 24-48 hours of harvest) from small family farms on Mt.
 Banahaw and other rural places in Quezon Province, the coconut capital of the Philippines.